BROK the InvestiGator: Gameplay

-BROK the InvestiGator is a unique game which plays like a traditional classic point-and-click adventure game, while also combining elements from action side-scrolling beat 'em up and role-playing games, with the look and feel of a 1980s/early 1990's Saturday-morning cartoon.
+BROK the InvestiGator is a unique game which plays like a traditional classic point-and-click adventure game, while also combining elements from action side-scrolling beat 'em up and role-playing games, with the look and feel of a 1980s/early 1990s Saturday-morning cartoon.
 Players control the titular character Brok as well as Graff (once he joins your character in the game's progress), where they can be switched at anytime during gameplay.
-The entire game is also voice-acted from start to finish with over more than 23,000 lines of dialogue recorded.
+The entire game is also voice-acted from start to finish with more than 23,000 lines of spoken dialogue.

 When you first start the game, players will learn tutorials on how to use items as well as understanding how to switch between the two gameplay modes, such as Adventure Mode and Action Mode.
 Players must go around places talking to other non-playable characters, finding and combining clues, investigating scenarios around the environment and solve puzzles by either using thinking skills or by using their action wits.
 While exploring around, players can either move around and examine or search for things around them in Adventure Mode.
 You must also interrogate suspects with the clues and hints you have found and put them together and ask questions and find culprits (inspired by Ace Attorney and Sam & Max).
 When playing in Action Mode, players can jump and attack enemies or objects like in beat em' up games (like Final Fight or Streets of Rage 2).
 They must also be in Action Mode in order to bypass traps and avoid hazards by either jumping or running fast.
 When enemies and bosses come around, players will then be switched into the Action Mode phrase and they must then battle against them (the fight scenes can be skipped if the game is being played on easy mode).
 When they are defeated, players earn experience points.
-When enough is earned, they level up their strength like in role-playing games and they can choose one of three status to upgrade such as either their health points, their attack power or upgrade your special attack to take less time to cool down after use.
+When enough is earned, they level up their strength like in role-playing games and they can choose one of three stats to upgrade such as either their health points, their attack power or upgrade your special attack to take less time to cool down after use.
 Players also have access to an inventory where weapons and items can be used in combat, for puzzle-solving or for supportive aid.